kstonekuan/voice-dictation/README.md

 │                  Python Server (server/)                    │
 │  - Pipecat SmallWebRTC for audio streaming                  │
-│  - STT providers (Cartesia, Deepgram, Groq, and more)       │ │  - LLM cleanup (Cerebras, OpenAI, Anthropic, and more)      │ │  - FastAPI endpoints for config and provider switching      │ │  - Returns cleaned text to app                              │
+│  - STT providers (Cartesia, Deepgram, Groq, and more)       │ │  - LLM formatting (Cerebras, OpenAI, Anthropic, and more)   │ │  - FastAPI endpoints for config and provider switching      │ │  - Returns cleaned text to app                              │
 └─────────────────────────────────────────────────────────────┘